davetron5000/wtf-is-a-webpack/markdown/sourcemaps.md

 Webpack can produce sourcemaps.
 The configuration option is, of course, not called something intuitive like `sourceMap`, but instead is called [`devtool`](https://webpack.js.org/configuration/devtool/).

+<aside class="pullquote">The configuration option is, of course, not called something intuitive like <code>sourceMap</code></aside>

-The possible values for `devtool:` are many, and poorly documented.
+The possible values for `devtool` are many, and poorly documented.
 Since we have different configurations for production and development, we can use different source map strategies.
 For production, we'll use `source-map` as that contains the most information and is designed for production.